 EGGS Design got involved at an early stage of the design process.
-We visualised the concept so that the entrepreneur Anne Morkmo could present it for key stakeholders such as Norwegian Air Shuttle, luggage handlers, children’s equipment stores and parents.
-Based on comprehensive research we gained user-insight and criteria were set for the ideal sturdy stroller bag.
+We visualised the concept so that the entrepreneur Anne Morkmo could present it for critical stakeholders such as Norwegian Air Shuttle, luggage handlers, children’s equipment stores and parents.
+Based on comprehensive research, we gained user-insight and criteria were set for the ideal sturdy stroller bag.

 Hard luggage criteria

-A gender neutral and user-friendly bag in an appealing design pleases the parents, the primary users of the bag.
-It was crucial to ensure store staffs motivation and belief in the product, to ensure successful distribution and sales.
-In addition EGGS Design contributed with our knowledge on materials and fabrics, ensuring that the criteria for robustness and durability were met.
+A gender-neutral and user-friendly bag in an attractive design pleases the parents, the primary users of the pack.
+It was crucial to ensure store staffs motivation and belief in the product to ensure successful distribution and sales.
+Also, EGGS Design contributed to our knowledge of materials and fabrics, ensuring that the criteria for robustness and durability were met.

 Instant commercial success

-PramPack was an instant commercial success reaching an amazing distribution in over 500 stores in the Nordic countries within two years on the market.
-After only two years, at the end of 2010, Prampack was acquired by Stokke, a leading manufacturer of children’s accessories, strollers and furniture.
+PramPack was an immediate commercial success reaching a fantastic distribution in over 500 stores in the Nordic countries within two years on the market.
+After only two years, at the end of 2010, Prampack was acquired by Stokke, a leading manufacturer of children’s accessories, strollers and furniture

 Carl André Nørstebø